 - Reasonable electronic contact with the child

-No matter your preferred strategy for resolving custody issues, you can count on the Brown Law Offices for strong legal representation.
+No matter your preferred strategy for resolving custody issues, you can count on the law firm of Barna, Guzy & Steffen, Ltd. for strong legal representation.
 Reach out at your earliest convenience to learn more about our approach to family law.